-Definition: is defined in this policy as the responsibilities and preventative and responsive measures and activities that protects children ensuring that no child is subject to child abuse as a result of their association with FSISS, their contact with FSISS staff, FSISS volunteers, FSISS parents/guardians, and FSISS visitors and/or their participation in any Futuraskolan International School of Stockholm activity, including our projects, fundraisers, programs, after school activities, after school club, sports association and/or school hosted events.
+Definition: is defined in this policy as the responsibilities and preventative and responsive measures and activities that protects children ensuring that no child is subject to child abuse as a result of their association

 Term: Child Protection Policy

 Definition: A statement of intent that demonstrates a commitment to protect students from harm (to self and from others) and makes clear to all what is required to protect the students.
 A Child Protection Policy serves to create a safe and positive environment for all children to learn.